cuongkane/blog/public/posts/2023/11/ideal_software_architecture.md

 # Building Ideal Software Architectures

 ## Ideal Software Architecture Metrics
-When starting the process of crafting a software architecture tailored to a particular project, it's not just about making sure it meets the project's needs.
+When you begin designing a software architecture for a specific project, it's not only about ensuring it fulfills the project's requirements.

 It's equally important to consider 5 non-functional requirements: